 Security takes on an extra layer of complexity when employees work from home.
 A breach can be disastrous, so consider all eventualities and spell out the rules in your policy.
 For example, is the use of public wi-fi networks (such as those in coffee shops) acceptable, or must employees only use a secured, password-protected network at home?

 In your policy, lay down some specific dos and don’ts.
 For example, sharing passwords is an absolute no-no, and it’s good practice to log out of all accounts at the end of every workday.
 Considering implementing a secure password manager like 1Password.
 You might also have additional measures in place such as two-factor authentication or stringent password security requirements.
+Employees should also be informed about how to improve device security.

 The fewer touchpoints employees have with sensitive data, the less you will have to worry about security.
 Therefore, ensure that everyone has access only to what they need, and only for as long as is strictly necessary.